NaokiTest/PythonProject/README.md

-# PythonProject
+# My Python Project

-A project for demonstrating Python usage
+This is a sample Python project.